-Network Rail are implementing the re-signalling and electrification of the main line from London to Newbury and Oxford by 2016, and then Bristol and South Wales to 2017.
+Network Rail are implementing the re-signalling and electrification of the main line from London to Bristol, South Wales, Newbury and Oxford by 2019.
 This will include the introduction of new Inter-city Express (IEP) trains.

 Cowley Branch Line

 The Cowley branch line is currently used only for transporting freight by BMW.
 However, the line's proximity to the new and expanding employment area of the southern Eastern Arc, suggests that it could play a key role in future increased transportation of both freight and passengers.